 Driller Amstrad CPC 464

 Driller on the CPC featured more colours than the Spectrum version, and faster frame rates than the C64’s, arguably making it the best version of the three.

 Magazines and Cover Tapes

-As you would expect, a number of magazines centred around the Amstrad CPC sprang up during the 1980s, the longest running of which was Amstrad Action.
-Similar to its Spectrum and Commodore counterparts, Amstrad Action regularly featured cover tapes containing games, playable demos of up-coming games and various programs.
+As you would expect, several magazines centred around the Amstrad CPC sprang up during the 1980s, the longest-running of which was Amstrad Action.
+Similar to its Spectrum and Commodore counterparts, Amstrad Action regularly featured cover tapes containing games, playable demos of upcoming games and various programs.

 R-Type 128K 2012 Amstrad CPC

 Now this is much better than the original retail CPC version

 The CPC’s popularity dropped off sharply during the early 1990s, as did the popularity of the other 8-bit micros.
 By this point, the 16-bit home computers had established themselves and the ageing 8-bit hardware simply could not compete.
 However, it could be argued that it was the success of the 8-bit micros that led to the creation of the 16-bit Amigas and Ataris in the first place.

 The 8-bit micros were definitely a product of both their time and their location, for although they dominated the UK and European markets, this success was not mirrored in Japan or the United States.
 In these regions, an 8-bit console dominated the gaming scene, helped in no small way by its now-iconic Italian-American plumber mascot.
 We will investigate the development of its parent company - Nintendo - in the next article.
 See you all then.